 We could start the day by lying down and resting, trusting that the world will stay in orbit and keep turning without any conscious effort on our part.

 When the turning brings us into the light again, we wake up and join in–refreshed and ready to participate.

 So when the last light of day slips from sight and the colors of evening fade into the night sky, say good-bye to this day and welcome the new day that is beginning right now.

 Rest into that new day.
-Know that you have a big block of time where nothing is required of you, but to rest in preparation for the text task.
+Know that you have a big block of time in which nothing is required of you but to rest in preparation for the text task.

 Be patient with yourself–you are not behind.
 You have a fresh start.

-Imagine your world, your day differently and experiment with what it feels like to let go of the anxious thoughts.
+Imagine your day–your world–differently and experiment with what it feels like to let go of the anxious thoughts.